 Sheldon High School is a place of respect, integrity and learning.
-Its mission is to provide students a challenging, comprehensive education enabling them to function as responsible citizens and to adapt to a changing world.
+Its mission is to provide all students with a challenging, comprehensive education designed to prepare them to perform as successful citizens in our complex, ever-changing world.

 Sheldon High School provides all students the opportunity to learn in a caring and supportive environment.
 The curriculum is rigorous to meet the Oregon State Standards and the KSUS College Readiness Standards.
 Our school community challenges students, staff and families to create a student-centered culture that emphasizes intellectual excellence and respect for the qualities each member brings to our community.